Why should I pay for editing? When the publisher accepts my manuscript, their editor

 a novel completely in lower-case and without punctuation does not make it “literary.”

-I believe there is a difference between writing style...and writing bull.
-If I cannot
+I believe there is a difference between writing style...and writing sh**.
+If I

 I prefer not to edit and therefore do not plan to accept: